DIY Lamp: Make Your Own Birch Lamp

 A floor lamp is a little more tricky but uses the same exact procedure.
 You just need a very long drill bit to drill a hole from the top of the log and also the bottom.
 We then just cut a slit in the middle of the tree log to join the two holes in an area at the back of the lamp.
 The cord just gets tucked in here and is not visible……our little secret (or at least it was!)
 These two floor lamps are ones that we kept for ourselves.
 The first one is my favorite and is an example of how the birch suckers can wrap around each other for an artistic design.

 Another great look for a lamp is to use pine and peel the bark off.
 If the wood underneath is still sappy, a good way to clean it is with a mixture of bleach and water.
 It cleans it up perfectly and it stays sap free.
 Any tree can work for this art, either with bark on or bark off.

 The designs can be so versatile, especially with how you coordinate the lampshade, that the lamp can fit in with almost any kind of decor.
 It doesn’t have to be just rustic.
 I have put birch lamps with peaberry lampshades in with a traditional decor and they looked whimsically natural and made a fun accent piece.
 Another area I tried was in our study which again was a warm traditional style with brown leather arm chairs.
 The lamps looked perfectly natural and warm behind the chairs and in front of the fireplace.

-For complete instructions on making your own rustic lamp and details on lampshade design go to: How To Craft A Whimsical Lampshade.
-I have diagramed all of the details and even included an outside video on lamp making for further clarification.
+For complete instructions on making your own rustic lampshade and more details on lamp design go to: How To Craft A Whimsical Lampshade.